leptos-rs/cargo-leptos/README.md

 #
 # Optional.
 Defaults to "debug".
 bin-profile-debug = "my-debug-profile"

+# The target triple to use when compiling the bin target
+#
+# Optional.
+Env: LEPTOS_BIN_TARGET_TRIPLE
+bin-target-triple = "x86_64-unknown-linux-gnu"

 # The features to use when compiling the lib target
 #